gvwilson/sql-tutorial/pages/index.md

 -   Use `*` to mean "all columns"
 -   Use <code>from <em>tablename</em></code> to specify table
 -   Output format is not particularly readable
--   To disconnect from the database, type a semicolon to throw an error to get out of `...>` and then type `.quit`

 <!-- ---------------------------------------------------------------- -->
 [% section_break class="aside" title="Administrative Commands" %]

 [% double stem="admin_commands" suffix="sql out" %]

+-   `.mode markdown` and `.headers on` make the output more readable
--   SQLite [%g admin_command "administrative commands" %]
+-   These SQLite [%g admin_command "administrative commands" %]
     start with `.` and *aren't* part of the SQL standard
     -   PostgreSQL's special commands start with `\`
 -   Each command must appear on a line of its own
 -   Use `.help` for a complete list
--   `.mode markdown` and `.headers on` make the output more readable
+-   And as mentioned earlier, use `.quit` to quit

 <!-- ---------------------------------------------------------------- -->
 [% section_break class="topic" title="Specifying Columns" %]